 Shibuya for another Animate and Mandarake.

 Stores change their location, stock, layout and focus all the time, so check out other resources for what is open and what isn’t.
 Every large city in Japan has its own geeky area.
-Check current travel guides or looks for Animate store locations as a orienteering hint.
+Check current travel guides or look for Animate store locations as a orienteering hint.

 There are, as of October 2013 no Yuri-only stores anywhere in the world.
 You’re going to have to shop the old fashioned way.